prebid/prebid.github.io/dev-docs/modules/userId.md

 LiveIntent offers audience resolution by leveraging our next-generation identity solutions.
 The LiveIntent identity graph is built around a people-based set of data that is authenticated daily through active engagements with email newsletters and media across the web.
 The LiveIntent nonID is a user identifier tied to an active, encrypted email in our graph and functions in cookie-challenged environments and browsers.

-There are two ways to build your Prebid.js package to include the LiveIntent nonID:
-* The standard version which allows publishers to include the module with full functionalities, like hashing email addresses and identity resolution
+Build your Prebid.js package to include the LiveIntent nonID using the standard version which allows publishers to include the module with full functionalities, like hashing email addresses and identity resolution.
-* The minimal version, which allows publishers to deploy a smaller bundle with minimal features, including identity resolution.

 Add the **full** LiveIntent Identity module to your Prebid.js package with:
 {: .alert.alert-info :}